bitpaket/docs/docs/help/manage-tokens.md

 # Manage your Tokens
 {:tools}

-After create your very first [Endpoint](https://www.bitpaket.com/paket/api), yopu can now manage your tokens by reading this article.
+After create your very first [Endpoint](https://www.bitpaket.com/paket/api), you can now manage your tokens by reading this article.

 {:toc}